 “Death is my friend, my greatest benefactor.
 My liberty is in death, my life eternal is in death” – Dinesh Gupta

-Tanika Gupta has written over 20 stage plays for major British theatres but this is her most personal play yet.
-Based on family stories that Tanika heard from early childhood, the play teems with details drawn from her grandfather’s 500 page handwritten journal about his younger brother – and from the 92 letters written by her great uncle from his prison cell.
+Tanika Gupta has written over 25 stage plays for major British theatres but this is her most personal play yet.
+Based on family stories that Tanika heard from early childhood, the play teems with details drawn from her grandfather’s 500-page handwritten journal about his younger brother – and from the 92 letters written by her great uncle from his prison cell.

-Lions and Tigers follows Dinesh Gupta’s emotional and political awakening as this extraordinary 19 year old pits himself against the British Raj.
+Lions and Tigers follows Dinesh Gupta’s emotional and political awakening as this extraordinary 19-year-old pits himself against the British Raj.
 Culminating in actions that shook the foundations of the British Empire, Lions and Tigers challenges our assumptions about Indian independence and offers new insights into the battles between the British lions and the Bengal tigers.
-The play will be performed from the 23rd August to 16th September 2017

 “Tanika’s gripping play manages to join dots that I didn’t even know were on the same page.
 This is important stuff.
 Fasten your seatbelts, the world won’t look quite the same when you leave the theatre” – Emma Rice (Artistic Director of Shakespeare’s Globe.)

 Lions and Tigers was part of the Festival of Independence, curated by Tanika Gupta at Shakespeare’s Globe.
 It was performed from the 23rd of August to the 16th of September 2017 in the Sam Wanamaker Playhouse.

 As we mark 70 years since Indian independence, this festival of theatre, music, poetry, comedy and dance shines a light on the fight for personal, political and artistic freedom.

 An interview Tanika Gupta: ‘My great uncle’s remarkable story made me want to write – WhatsOnStage